TemoaProject/temoa/docs/source/Documentation.rst

 kerosene, allowing the model to fulfill the endogenous demand for gasoline.
-This flexible technology designation activates a slack variable (:math:`\textbf{FLX}_{r, p, s, d, i, t, v, c}`)representing the excess production in the :code:`CommodityBalanceAnnual_Constraint`.
+This flexible technology designation activates a slack variable (:math:`\textbf{FLX}_{r, p, s, d, i, t, v, c}`)representing the excess production in the :code:`CommodityBalanceAnnual_constraint`.

 v_flex_annual